jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Since LVs are logical they can also be extended and reduced on the fly.

 * The command `sudo lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the LV to become 50 GB in size.
 * Using `-L+50G` will add 50 additional gigabytes to an existing LV's size.
-Note that you will need to use the
 * Using the command `sudo lvextend -l +100%FREE /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the disk to fill all additional free space
   * Note you have to run the command `sudo resize2fs /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME`
   * This will resize the filesystem to the size you extnded your logical volume to

 ### LVM Snapshots

 One definite feature not included in traditional partitioning is the concept of **snapshots**. **Snapshots** exist at the filesystem level in Btrfs and ZFS, but not XFS or ext4 as they are too old.
-The command ```sudo lvcreate -s -n NAME-OF-SNAPSHOT -L 5g VOLUME-GROUP-NAME``` creates a LV volume that is a snapshot or CoW, Copy-on-Write partition.
+The command `sudo lvcreate -s -n NAME-OF-SNAPSHOT -L 5g VOLUME-GROUP-NAME` creates a LV volume that is a snapshot or CoW, Copy-on-Write partition.

 ```bash
 sudo lvcreate -L1000M -s -n lv-group-snapshot /dev/vg-group/lv-group
 ```

 When dealing with LVM there is an ability to provide a snapshot, that is a point in time exact copy of a logical volume[^139].
 The snapshot can be a smaller disk size because this new LV is only going to copy the changes, or deltas, from the original LV, not duplicating data but sharing it between the two LVs.
 This delta can be merged back in, returning you to a point in time state, via the command:

 ```bash
 sudo lvconvert --merge /dev/vg-group/lv-group-snapshot